KajaDey/INF112Poker/README.md

 ---
 This is a project in context with a subject at the University in Bergen, Norway.
-The subject is "Software Engineering", code INF112 ([info can be found here](http://www.uib.no/en/course/INF112)), and this years task is to engineer an implementation of Texas Hold'em poker, over three sprints, using agile methods.
+The subject is "Software Engineering", code INF112 ([info can be found here](http://www.uib.no/en/course/INF112)), and this years task is to engineer an implementation of Texas Hold'em poker, over three sprints, using unified process (UP).

 * The project is using Maven.
-The code is written in java, gui is written with JavaFX.
+The code is written in java, GUI is written using the JavaFX library.

 ##Authors
 ---